Search Space Contraction in Canonical Labeling of Graphs: Graphs and partitions

-Figure \ref{f:equi} shows an equitable graph $G$ and its quotient graph.
+Figure \ref{f:G10} shows an equitable graph $G$ (left) and its quotient graph (center).
+Figure \ref{f:G10} (right) displays the effect of individualizing vertex $2$.
+The individualized vertex keeps its color ($3$), while other vertices in the original class take the next color ($4$).
 For every color appearing in $G$, there exists a corresponding vertex in $Q(G)$; an edge in $Q(G)$ has multiplicity $k$ if $G$ has $k$ edges joining vertices with the corresponding colors.

-Observe that, if we ignore edge multiplicities and loops, then the quotient graph $Q(G)$ is isomorphic to a subgraph of the graph $G$\, $^($\footnote{In the case of singleton vertices, this enables the \emph{partial leaf certificate} of \cite{JunttilaK07}.} $^)$.
-Clearly, when the coloring partition $\pi$ is discrete, then $Q(G)$ is isomorphic to the graph $G$ itself.
+Note that when the coloring partition of a graph $G$ is discrete, then $Q(G)$ is isomorphic to $G$ itself.
+Hence, if the quotients of two graphs with discrete color partitions are the same, then the two graphs are isomorphic.